 7. Chez Malinois DBA Rescue Garage

-This organization focuses on the Belgian Malinois but also helps other neglected dogs in Southwest Florida’s overpopulated area.
+This organization focuses on the Belgian Malinois but also helps other neglected dogs in southwest Florida’s overpopulated area.
 Chez Malinois rescues and rehabs at-risk abandoned dogs, providing educational tools and support, seminars on responsible pet ownership, and other animal-welfare issues.

 They offer their rescued dogs some training to prepare them for their forever homes and provide medical care and health evaluation.
 In addition, all their dogs will be spayed or neutered and microchipped.
+The adoption fee is $350 and may be tax deductible.
+Speak with a financial professional for more information.

 Chez Malinois Details